OleksandrChakalov/TeamGroup/README.md

 ```

 # Data model
 * User data is stored permanently.
+Data can be deleted by the user when he decides to do it.
 * User login data is stored permanently.
+The data can be used for further analysis.
-* Trip templates are stored forever until there is a need to change them (the data has lost relevance).
+* Trip templates are saved permanently.
+The administrator can add new trip templates that are gaining popularity, or delete templates that lose relevance.
 * The user's trips are stored in the database as long as the user exists, or until the user himself deletes the trip data.

 ## Tables for storing user data